Mochrks/web-cam-scanner/README.md

 ## Overview

-**Web CamScanner** is an innovative web applications that transform your browser into a powerful documents scanning and processing tools.
+**Web CamScanner** is an innovative web applications that transform your browser into a powerful document scanning and processing tools.
 Leveraging modern web technologies and machine learning, this app provides high-quality document digitization with advanced image enhancement features.

 ## Features